hannliao/library/README.md

 # library

+## Features
+- Add books with title, author, number of pages, and reading status
-Allows the user to add or remove books to the library and mark them as read or unread.
+- Mark books as read or unread
+- Remove book from library

 This project was completed as an assignment from The Odin Project.
 Date completed: 04/10/24